 Mental Health Data Science Staff

 Dr. Wall has worked extensively with modeling complex multilevel and multimodal data on a wide array of psychosocial public health and psychiatric research questions in both clinical studies and large epidemiologic studies.
 She is an expert in longitudinal data analysis and latent variable modeling, including structural equation modeling focused on mediating and moderating (interaction) effects where she has made many methodological contributions.
-She has a long track record as a biostatistical mentor for Ph.D. students and NIH K awardees and regularly teaches graduate level courses in the Department of Biostatistics in the Mailman School of Public Health attended by clinical Masters students, Ph.D. students, post-docs, and psychiatry fellows.
-Her current research mission is improving the accessibility and application of state-of-the-art and reproducible statistical methods across different areas psychiatric research.
+She has a long track record as a biostatistical mentor for Ph.D. students and NIH K awardees and regularly teaches graduate-level courses in the Department of Biostatistics in the Mailman School of Public Health attended by clinical Masters students, Ph.D. students, post-docs, and psychiatry fellows.
+Her current research mission is improving the accessibility and application of state-of-the-art and reproducible statistical methods across different areas of psychiatric research.

 Seonjoo Lee, PhD

 Dr. Seonjoo Lee received her B.S. and M.S. degrees in Statistics from the Seoul National University, South Korea.
 She completed her Ph.D. in Statistics and Operations Research from the University of North Carolina at Chapel Hill in 2011.
 Her thesis focused on the development of independent component analysis with biomedical applications.
-After completion of her degree she joined the Center for Neuroscience and Regenerative Medicine at National Institution of Health and Uniform Service University and is currently working on the development of statistical methodology for high-dimensional longitudinal data.
-She also interested in multimodal data analysis and latent variable modeling.
+After completion of her degree, she joined the Center for Neuroscience and Regenerative Medicine at National Institution of Health and Uniform Service University and is currently working on the development of statistical methodology for high-dimensional longitudinal data.
+She is also interested in multimodal data analysis and latent variable modeling.

 Jean Choi, MS